Starting An Automatic Car With A Bad Starter

 6. Oil leaks:

-If you notice oil leaking from the starter motor, it could be a sign that the starter motor is failing.
-This could be due to worn-out bearings or a damaged seal.
+If you notice oil leaking from the starter motor, it usually indicates that the starter is failing.

 Alternative ways to start an automatic car with a bad start